-The Office of Cancer Genomics (OCG), within the Center for Cancer Genomics of the National Cancer Institute (NCI), supports high-throughput genomics, the development of the next generation human tumor-derived culture models, technology tools to facilitate research using these models, and systems biology approaches to advance the knowledge of mechanisms involved in the initiation and progression of cancer.
+The Office of Cancer Genomics (OCG), within the Center for Cancer Genomics of the National Cancer Institute (NCI), supports high-throughput genomics, development of next-generation human tumor-derived culture models, technology tools to facilitate research using these models, and systems biology approaches to advance the knowledge of molecular mechanisms involved in the initiation and progression of cancer.
 OCG initiatives aim to accelerate the translation of research findings to improve the clinical outcomes of cancer patients.

 NCI, part of the National Institutes of Health (NIH), is the federal government’s principal agency for cancer research and training.
 NCI’s mission is to lead, conduct, and support cancer research across the nation to advance scientific knowledge and help all people to live longer, healthier lives.
 NCI’s scope of work spans a broad spectrum of cancer research across a variety of disciplines and supports research training opportunities at career stages across the academic continuum.

 Figure: This flowchart visualizes the interactions between the four OCG-supported programs to achieve the aforementioned goals.
 View or download a 508 compliant version.